dgolteanu/MSc/Lab book/README.md

 ## 2022/05/25
 ### Ontario covid (gisaid classes) MLDSP run
 ### Comment: Dataset renamed to 'Ontario_gisaid_1' but subsequently deleted as accuracy percentage was misformatted
 MLDSP CLI was run on the cloud machine Ubuntu 20.04 virtual machine with 40 cores, 160 Gb RAM using the Ontario covid data provided by David Chen using the gisaid clade class labels.
-Clade L with 7 samples was removed from both metadata `gisaid_filtered<10.csv` and fasta file `ontario_filtered<10.fasta`.
+Clade L with 7 samples was removed from both original metadata and fasta file giving output files: `gisaid_filtered<10.csv` & `ontario_filtered<10.fasta`.
 Default numerical method (CGR) and k value (7) were used: (note CLI arguments not specified as these are the defaults for this version of MLDSP CLI ).
 Samples "Canada/Hu-1/2019" and "Microbiologist-in-Chief" were removed from the metadata as they weren't present in the fasta.
 Command used to run MLDSP CLI: `MLDSP ./daniel_data/Ontario_covid/OneDrive_1_2022-02-06/ ./daniel_data/Ontario_covid/gisaid_filtered\<10.csv -r Ontario_covid`

 ## 2022/05/30
 ### Ontario covid (epochs classes) MLDSP run **Ontario_epochs**
 MLDSP CLI was run on the cloud using the same Ontrio covid dataset with identical parameters except different metadata of epochs as class labels: `MLDSP ./daniel_data/Ontario_covid/OneDrive_1_2022-02-06/ ./daniel_data/Ontario_covid/epoch_metadata.csv -r Ontario_epochs`.
 Not deduplicated data, may want to re-run with deduplicated in the future.
-### Comment: INCORRECT DEDUPLICATION, rerun on 06/25
+### Comment: INCORRECT DEDUPLICATION, rerun on 06/25, concatenated.fasta remains unchanged original unfiltered fasta
 Performed sequence deduplication of Ontario covid dataset using Seqkit 2.2.0 with the following command: `seqkit rmdup -P -i -s -D duplicates.txt concatenated.fasta ` on my local computer, duplicates saved in `duplicates.txt`. **Deduplicated datasets only used if explicitly mentioned, otherwise non-deduplicated**

 ### 2022/06/07